Wound Management

 Injection site complications are not uncommon in people who inject drugs and have consistently been the one group in the community who have been identified in Fife as at risk from S. aureus bacteraemia (SAB) bloodstream infections.
 Timely and accessible treatment is an important factor in reducing SAB rates and hospital admissions in this group of patients.

-Participating pharmacists who have completed the relevant training should complete a PGD agreement form (found on page 6 of the PGD) and return it to: fife.pgd@nhs.scot
+• Pharmacists working in participating community pharmacies, who have completed the necessary training, should return a completed PGD agreement form (found on page 6) and return to: fife.pgd@nhs.scot

 How to claim

-For patients that meet the inclusion criteria, a consultation form should be completed and the supply of co-amoxiclav will be made on the pharmacy PMR, via the “health board local service” option on the Universal Claim Form.
+For patients that meet the inclusion criteria, a consultation form should be completed and the supply of co-amoxiclav will be made on the pharmacy patient medication record (PMR), via the “health board local service” option on the Universal Claim Form.

 A wound care claim form should be completed on a monthly basis and returned to fife.fifepharmacycommpharm@nhs.scot by the 5th of the month.